Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Simulation Studies

 \section{Simulation Studies}

 We conduct two numerical experiments to evaluate the finite sample performance of the proposed method.
 In the first experiment, we consider a binary treatment setting following a benchmark generative model \citep{luckett2020estimating, liao2020off}.
 In the second experiment, we mimic an mHealth cohort study aiming to deliver personalized interventions with $12$ choices for managing an individual's glucose level.
-In both experiments, we compare our approach to state-of-the-art methods including linear, polynomial and Gaussian V-learning \citep{luckett2020estimating}, and GMM-Qlearning \citep{ertefaie2018constructing}.
-The proposed method is implemented and available in our \texttt{proximalDTR} R package.
+In both experiments, we compare our approach to state-of-the-art methods including linear, polynomial and Gaussian V-learning \citep{luckett2020estimating}, and Greedy GQ-learning \citep{ertefaie2018constructing}.
+The proposed method is available in our \texttt{proximalDTR} R package.

 In the first example, we let the current state ${S}_{i}^{t}=\left(S_{i, 1}^{t}, S_{i, 2}^{t}\right)^{T}$ be a two-dimensional vector and the current action $A_{i}^{t} \in \{1,0\}$.
 The next state ${S}_{i}^{t+1}$ is generated according to $ {S}_{i, 1}^{t+1}=(3 / 4)(2 A_{i}^{t}-1) S_{i, 1}^{t}+(1 / 4) S_{i, 1}^{t} S_{i, 2}^{t}+\epsilon_{i,1}^{t}$ and $ S_{i, 2}^{t+1}=(3 / 4)(1-2 A_{i}^{t}) S_{i, 2}^{t}+(1 / 4) S_{i, 1}^{t} S_{i, 2}^{t}+\epsilon_{i,2}^{t}, $ where the random noises $\epsilon_{i,1}^{t+1}$ and $\epsilon_{i,2}^{t+1}$ follow an independent Gaussian distribution $N(0,0.5^2)$.
 Note that assigning $A_{i}^{t} = 1$ imposes a positive effect on ${S}_{i, 1}^{t+1}$ but has a negative effect on ${S}_{i, 2}^{t+1}$.
-We define a nonlinear utility function $u(S^{t+1}_{i}, A^{t+1}_{i}, S^{t}_{i})$ such that \$ R_{i}^{t} = u(S^{t+1}_{i}, S^{t}_{i}, A^{t}_{i}) = (1/4)(S_{i, 1}^{t+1})^3 + 2S_{i, 1}^{t+1} + (1/2)(S_{i, 2}^{t+1})^3 + S_{i, 1}^{t+1} +(1/4)(2A_{i}^{t}-1). \$ The initial state $S^{1}_{i}$ follows a Gaussian distribution $N(0,I_{2\times 2})$ and $A_{i}^{t}$ is randomly assigned with an equal probability for each treatment arm as in micro-randomized trials.
+We define a nonlinear utility function $u(S^{t+1}_{i}, S^{t}_{i},A^{t}_{i})$ such that \$ R_{i}^{t} = u(S^{t+1}_{i}, S^{t}_{i}, A^{t}_{i}) = (1/4)(S_{i, 1}^{t+1})^3 + 2S_{i, 1}^{t+1} + (1/2)(S_{i, 2}^{t+1})^3 + S_{i, 1}^{t+1} +(1/4)(2A_{i}^{t}-1). \$ The initial state $S^{1}_{i}$ follows a Gaussian distribution $N(0,I_{2\times 2})$ and $A_{i}^{t}$ is randomly assigned with an equal probability for each treatment arm as in micro-randomized trials.